Weave Code

 Product Decisions This Supports

-• Build vs. Buy Decision: Justifies buying (adopting) this lightweight package over building custom array utilities, saving development time and reducing technical debt.
+• Build vs. Buy Decision: Justifies adopting a lightweight, MIT-licensed package over building custom array utilities, saving development time and reducing technical debt.
+The package’s focus on sequential arrays fills a gap in Laravel’s ecosystem, where Collection lacks strict indexing or immutability.

 When to Consider This Package